null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/gregor_g_corp.png)

-Contrary to intuition, G Gregor's clashes are virtually identical to 7S Outis!
-This is plainly evident when comparing their roll charts and aggregates.
-The reason for this is, G Gregor has an entire 9 offense level over her, and a difference of 5 levels translates to 1 power in a clash.
-So even though 7S Outis has an additional +2 power in every clash due to her skill effects, G Gregor just does that by default.
-So, in practice, if one of them can win a clash, it's very likely the other can as well.
-The purpose of this analogy is to emphasize that G Gregor is excellent at clashing.
-If he fails to win, which is relatively uncommon, his kit provides so much healing that he will generally be able to shrug off lost clashes with little to no consequence.
-This utility makes him better at pulling dangerous skills away from core DPS units than most other tanks, especially considering how they tend to be too slow to pull clashes.
-Furthermore, deliberately allowing him to get staggered and healing him up during low pressure effectively makes him immortal in later rounds, since he'll effectively have removed his own stagger thresholds.
-Piloting him feels like giving the team a regenerating frontal shield, enabling heavy damage payloads (e.g. Cloud Cutter) to land without risking a clash.
-Of course, he also enables Legerdemain spam, but, everyone knew that already.
-His numbers are great, he suffers no consequences, and he gives the team a huge amount of agency.

-Despite everything, his numbers aren't high enough for S tier.
+\+ Contrary to intuition, has virtually identical clashes to 7S Outis due to their difference in offense level
+\+ Kit provides so much healing that he will generally be able to shrug off lost clashes with little to no consequence
+\+ Surprisingly fast for a tank, giving him the ability to pull dangerous skills away from core units
+\+ Deliberately allowing him to stagger and healing him up during low pressure effectively removes his own stagger thresholds for later rounds
+\+ Piloting him feels like giving the team a regenerating frontal shield, enabling heavy damage payloads (e.g. Cloud Cutter) to land without risking a clash
+\+ Building around Legerdemain allows him to take on a damage role
+\+ Happens to be the author's favourite unit (so take that bias as you will)

+\- Does not have S tier roll numbers

 ---